xPEDRAMx/Graph500/README.md

 Graph500 Benchmark / Python

-Implementation of the Breadth-First Search (BFS) algorithm, and evaluation against the Graph500 reference code [1].
+Implementation of the Breadth-First Search (BFS) algorithm, and evaluation against the Graph500 reference [1].

     Enhanced BFS: